michaeljh619/pygorithms/README.md

 - Least to Greatest: Test a valid list, sorting from least to greatest
 - Greatest to Least: Test a valid list, sorting from greatest to least
 - Not a List: Test that the sorting algorithm fails gracefully when passed a non-list type

-## Code Style
-This project's code is compliant with [pycodestyle](https://pypi.org/project/pycodestyle/).
-If you change any code, then run pycodestyle to check to make sure the style is still intact.